 See: ICMJE Defining the Role of Authors and Contributors

-Author Listing: Up to 15 authors can be included on each abstract, plus 1 research team or group (if applicable).
-To include the name of a research team or group, follow the instructions on the abstract submission system.
-Please do not enter individual coauthor in the research group field (they will be deleted).
-To update an author’s institution in the abstract submission, the author must be deleted and readded onto the abstract.
+Author Listing: Up to 15 authors can be included in each abstract, or 14 authors plus 1 research team or group (if applicable).
+Donot enter individual coauthors in the research group field (they will be deleted).

 Author Affiliations: Indicate each author’s professional affiliation by selecting the institution from the list provided in the abstract submission system.
-The list can be filtered beginning with the first word of the institution name.
-In general, the list does not use abbreviations for institutions, although there are some exceptions (eg, CDC, US CDC, NIH, CHU, and INSERM are used as abbreviations).
-Department names and school names are not used unless they are part of the institution name (eg, San Francisco Department of Public Health).
+The list generally does not use abbreviations for institutions (ie, Centers for Disease Control and Prevention, not CDC).
+Department and school names are not used (ie, Yale University School of Medicine is Yale University) unless they are part of the institution name (eg, San Francisco Department of Public Health).

-Research Collaborators: Individuals who are not listed as coauthors on an abstract can be considered research collaborators if they contributed substantively and measurably to the scientific development or execution of the project.
-Up to 5 research collaborators can be added to an abstract.
-Research collaborators should meet most of the same authorship criteria described the ICMJE recommendations above.
+Research Collaborators: Individuals not listed as coauthors on an abstract can be considered research collaborators if they contributed substantively and measurably to the scientific development or execution of the project.
+Research collaborators should meet most of the authorship criteria described in the ICMJE recommendations above.
 Research collaborators will have access to early registration for CROI (along with accepted abstract authors).

 The body of a CROI abstract is divided into 4 sections: Background, Methods, Results, and Conclusions.
 Text submitted should 1 paragraph per section and should not include the section headings within the text.
-The headers will be added by the abstract submission system so they will not be counted toward the character limit.
+The cumulative character limit for the abstract is 2500 characters, including spaces and formatting tags.
+Abstract section headers (Background, Methods, Results, and Conclusions) will be added by the abstract submission system so they will not be counted toward the character limit.
+Tables and figures do not count toward the character limit.

 Background